muskit/obsidian-class-notes/Fa2024/CPSC 481 (Artificial Intelligence)/Day 3.md

 	- sequence of edges connected by vertices
 - cycle
 	- path which has the same start and end vertices
+- frontier: set nodes on the frontline to immediately explore

 *problem space*: a **graph** where states are *nodes* and operators are *edges* *actions*: finite set of **actions** which can be executed on some state $s$